HKU-BAL/Clair3-Trio/docs/trio/trio_training.md

 TRIO_N="${CHILD_SAMPLE_N}_TRIO"     # your trio name, e.g. HG002_TRIO

-# Note: here we set it to 10x and 30x for example, for using a maximum of 120x data, here, all following paths of (ALL_RU_FILE_PATH, ALL_PHASED_BAM_FILE_PATH, ALL_REFERENCE_FILE_PATH, etc.),  need to be set to 10x, 30x, 50x, 70x, 90x, 120x accordingly.DEPTHS=(                            # data coverage
+# Note: here we set it to 10x and 30x for example, for using a maximum of 120x data, here, all following paths of (ALL_RU_FILE_PATH, ALL_PHASED_BAM_FILE_PATH, ALL_REFERENCE_FILE_PATH, etc.),  need to be set to 10x, 30x, 50x, 70x, 90x, 120x accordingly. check the 4_create_tensors.sh for more example

+DEPTHS=(                            # data coverage
 10
 10
 10
 30
-30
-30
+10
+10
 )

 # true variants set from Clair3-Trio Representation Unification